For Academic Year 2022–2023

 - Transfer students may proceed with their School of Music application and apply to the university before May 1 so that their autumn grades may be included.

-If you are applying for the Bachelor of Science in Music degree (Computer Sciences, Sonic Arts, and Media and Enterprise), please visit BS in Music —Application.
-The steps to apply for one of the three tracks within this degree differ from those of our other degree programs.
+If you are applying for the Bachelor of Science in Music degree (Computer Sciences, Sonic Arts or Media and Enterprise tracks), you must visit Bachelor of Science in Music — How to Apply.

 Step 2: Apply to the School of Music